multitenancy-project/hc20-verilog/doc/README.md

   #### Lookup engine

-  Lookup Engine takes the key generated from Parser, conducts a matching operation and outputs an VLIW-style `action` which determines the actions that need to execute in the Action Engine.
+  Lookup Engine takes the key generated from Key Extractor, conducts a matching operation and outputs an VLIW-style `action` which determines the actions that need to execute in the Action Engine.

   * Format of the lookup table entry

-    each entry consists of one 261b entry and one 261b mask to support ternary match.
-(256b for the key and 5b for conditional flags)
+    each entry is one 197b match entry to support ternary match.
+(192b for the key and 5b for conditional flags)

-    For example: entry1: `10011001...1001` mask1:  `111111111...1000` would avoid the match of the lowest 3 bits.
+  * VLIW-style action table entry

+    each entry contains 25x25b (625b in total) sub-actions, indicating how the PHV is going to be modified in the Action Engine.

   * Lookup elements

-    Lookup Engine consists of 1 TCAM engine which is 271b wide.
+    Lookup Engine consists of 1 TCAM engine which is 197b wide.

   * Control plane

-    both lookup table entry and action ram wil be configured using AXI-Lite.
+    both lookup table entry and action table wil be configured using our proposed control path.

 ---